johngriebel/nbahub/README.md

 ### Contact ###
-You can open an issue on this repository, send me an email (johnkgriebel@gmail.com), or find me on Twitter (@JohnGriebel).
+You can open an issue on this repository, send me an email (In my profile), or find me on Twitter (@JohnGriebel).